mikewren/MeshCore/docs/faq.md

 A room server can also take on the repeater role.
 To enable repeater role on a room server, use this command:

-`set repeat {on|off}`
+`set repeat on`

 ---

 ## Initial Setup

 ### Q: How many devices do I need to start using meshcore?
 **A:** If you have one supported device, flash the BLE Companion firmware and use your device as a client.
-You can connect to the device using the Android client via bluetooth (iOS client will be available later).
-You can start communiating with other MeshCore users near you.
+You can connect to the device using the Android, iOS, iPadOS, Mac, or PC client via bluetooth.
+Once your app is connected to a Companion radio, you can start chatting with other MeshCore users near you.

 If you have two supported devices, and there are not many MeshCore users near you, flash both of them to BLE Companion firmware so you can use your devices to communiate with your near-by friends and family.